Democrats use words of Trump allies against him in impeachment trial

 Trump is almost certain to be acquitted by the 100-member Senate, which has 53 Republican members.
 A two-thirds majority is needed to remove him from office.

 The case focuses on Trump’s request that Ukraine investigate Biden, a top contender for the Democratic nomination to face Trump in the Nov.
-3 presidential election, and Biden’s son on unsubstantiated corruption allegations.
+3 presidential election, and Biden’s son Hunter on unsubstantiated corruption allegations.
+Hunter Biden had served on the board of Ukrainian energy company Burisma.

 Trump also asked Ukrainian President Volodymyr Zelenskiy to investigate a discredited theory beneficial to Russia that Ukraine worked with Democrats to hurt Trump in the 2016 U.S. election.
 Last year, Trump temporarily withheld $391 million in U.S. military aid to Ukraine, which Democrats say was leverage for his demands.